narcissistic relationships and divorce recovery

 Concerns about relationships are one of the most common issues individuals bring to online therapy.
 All aspects of a relationship impact people from dating, to developing the relationship, adjusting to it, and maintaining it.
 About half of all marriages succeed.

 However, sometimes relationships struggle through tensions or even betrayals.
 Partners in a relationship may find themselves doing damage control and working things out.
 You may be struggling with partners who display narcissistic tendencies which leads to feeling beaten down and discouraged.
 Other times, relationships or marriages end, whether by choice, divorce, or death.
 I invite you to read ahead if these topics apply to you.
-And should you feel additional support is needed, AROSE eTherapy offers online therapy in Colorado, Florida, Maryland, and Pennsylvania.
+Should you feel additional support is needed, AROSE eTherapy® offers online therapy in Colorado, Florida, Maryland, and Pennsylvania.

 Transitioning into a new relationship